jbassard/Getting-and-Cleaning-Data-Project/CodeBook.md

 Columns represent the different variables used for this project.
 The data were averaged and grouped by row, based on Subject and Activity identifiers.
 Subject column is numbered sequentially from 1 to 30.
-ActivitName column has 6 type-names as listed below:
+ActivityName column has 6 type-names as listed below:
 * WALKING (activity value 1): subject was walking during the test
 * WALKING_UPSTAIRS (activity value 2): subject was walking up during the test
 * WALKING_DOWNSTAIRS (activity value 3): subject was walking down during the test